Tomoscorbin/ETL-framework/docs/use_case.md

 - Reorder indicators and sequence numbers

 These files are ingested from raw CSV into the Lakehouse using the Databricks File System (DBFS) to simulate landing data from an operational store.
+Because ingestion isn't a priority for this demo, the ingestion component is intentionally lightweight and not production-ready.

 ## Engineering Goals

 This repository demonstrates how a production‑ready data pipeline could be delivered using modern engineering practices:

 - **Medallion architecture** to build bronze, silver and gold layers with clear contracts between them.
+- **Dimensional modeling** to shape the gold layer into a relational star schema following Kimball principles.
 - **Automated data quality** checks that stop bad data from progressing through the pipeline.
 - **CI/CD with Databricks Asset Bundles** so infrastructure and code are version‑controlled and deployed together.
 - **Comprehensive testing and type checking** via `pytest`, `ruff` and `mypy`.